spendierk/TKET_website/what_is_TKET.rst

 - **Hardware Translation**: Post-optimization, the circuit is converted into machine code for quantum processors (QPUs) or quantum simulators.
 - **Quantum Processor**: The hardware layer where quantum circuits are physically executed to produce results.

+Having outlined the quantum computing stack, let's now focus on TKET's role.
+Its architecture seamlessly bridges high-level applications to quantum hardware, ensuring efficient execution of quantum algorithms.

 TKET Architecture Overview:
 ---------------------------
+To understand TKET's full potential, let's see where it fits within the quantum computing landscape.
 The following schematic provides a glimpse into TKET's architecture, emphasizing its broad compatibility with quantum libraries, advanced compilation, and diverse target quantum devices and simulators.

 .. image:: https://github.com/spendierk/TKET_website/blob/main/tket_architecture.jpg
    :alt: TKET Architecture diagram